Summer in the Field Program

 - International students are subject to ISSO regulations and/or approval.

 Prospective Masters applicants must submit a 500-750 word Statement of Purpose that outlines why they are interested in the internship, how the internship will further their career goals, why they believe that they are a strong match for the internship, and what they intend to learn/gain from the experience.
 Prospective PhD students must submit a 500-750 word Statement of Purpose that outlines how the field funding will help in making progress towards the completion of a dissertation project.
 In addition, applicants must submit an unofficial copy of their transcript, an application form, and, if an internship, a copy of the offer letter or email which details the hours of the internship and that it is unpaid.
+If the applicant would like to apply for the Howard Delafield International, LLP internship, please state this in the Statement of Purpose.
 Finally, all applications must be accompanied by a faculty member letter of recommendation.
 For PhD students, this letter should come from a committee member and outline how the field research support will be beneficial.
-All materials should be sent to firstname.lastname@example.org.Click here to download the application
+All materials should be sent to email@example.com.Download the application

 Stipend Amount and Process